backand/simple-rest-website/README.md

 * [NodeJS and NPM](https://gist.github.com/isaacs/579814)

 ## Getting Started
-1. Create new App in backand with this model:
+1. Create new App in Backand with the following model:
 ```json
 [
   {